Mahaboobsab/Swift-UI-QA/README.md

 - When you call _printChanges() inside a SwiftUI view, it prints to the console which views are being recomputed due to state changes.
 This is incredibly useful for:
 - Identifying unnecessary view updates
 - Debugging performance issues
 - Understanding how state affects rendering

+## Question 9: How to use gestures in swiftUI?
+- In SwiftUI, gestures are a powerful way to add interactivity to your views.
+- You can use built-in gesture modifiers to detect taps, drags, long presses, magnification (pinch), rotation, and more.
+Here's a quick overview of how to use gestures in SwiftUI